openxthinking/bullet-docs/docs/custom.md

 ## Sections

 ### Header
 #### Logo
-- __Text logo__: Type the name of your site. (_if an image is selected this is automatically overwritten_)
+- __Text logo__: The name of your site. (_if an image logo is selected this is automatically overwritten_)
+    - __Font__: You can chose the font of your Text logo.
+    - __Font size__: You can select the size of your Text logo.
-- __Image logo__: Upload logo for your site.
+- __Image logo__: Logo for your site.
+Horizontal images are prefered.
 The logo should be in a SVG, PNG, or JPEG/JPG formats.
+    - __Image height__: The size in height of your Image logo.

 #### Menu
 - __Desktop__: Select the menu for the desktop version